aarch23/Project-1---Active-/README.md

   2. DefiLlama API: To access the coins for Coinset B (DeFi Sector Coins)
   3. Yahoo Finance API: To access the historical data for both Coinsets as well as the data for the SPCBDM Index.

-Data Cleaning: Sorting out the Datasets to fit our filtering criteria and excluding all coins that do not fit the predefined parameters.
+Data Cleansing: Sort the Datasets to fit our criteria and exclude all coins that do not fit the predefined parameters.

 Coinset A (Veteran Coins) Parameters:
 1. Market Cap > $15 Billion